tooevangelist/flexible-jekyll/_posts/events-list.md

 July 22
 * Viktor Gamov, Developer Advocate at Confluent - I’m not a YouTuber; come and learn how you can be one, or die trying
-* Shodipo Ayomide, Senior Developer Advocate at Fleek HQ - Principles guiding technical articles for dev.to
+* Olle Pridiuksson, The one who started Devrel Events - Everybody streams!
+The WFH reality for devs
 * Mia Moore, Developer Advocate at IBM - Livestreaming for Technical Content: Twitch, YouTube, and Beyond

 July 8